yilunzhao/cpsc477/_pages/logistics.md

     -   References and appendix won't count towards the page limit

 -   **15%**: Final project presentation
-    -  TBD 15 min pre-recorded video?
+    -  5 minute in person in-class presentations

 -   **5%**: Code and reproducibility checklist
     -   Your project code should be clean, readable, with clear running instructions, and the results should be fully reproducible.
 We will provide a reproducibility checklist that should be returned.